Last updated on September 8th, 2021 at 07:03 pm

 Yep, that is right always stays on the left side when you use the escalator in Japan…except in Osaka!

-For some reasons, people in Osaka unlike the rest of Japan stand on the right side of the escalator.
+For some reason, people in Osaka, unlike the rest of Japan, stand on the right side of the escalator.

 #3 The JR Pass isn’t always good

-However, that is not the case for anyone, you really need to look into your options and your itinerary.
+However, that is not the case for anyone; you need to look into your options and itinerary.
 Especially if you only stay in Tokyo as you can only use it on the JR Line.

 #4 Public Transportation Is Super Efficient

-I live in Paris so I am no stranger to transportation issue as I take the Metro on a daily basis.
-I know it can be quite troublesome sometimes as you’re not sure your train will arrive or arrive on time.
+I live in Paris, so I am no stranger to transportation issues as I take the Metro daily.
+I know it can be pretty troublesome sometimes as you’re not sure your train will arrive or arrive on time.

 #5 You Don’t Need To Tips in Japan

-Tipping has a pretty strong culture in some country – in the U.S, for example, it is custom to tips for pretty much anything and everything as it pays people.
+Tipping has a pretty strong culture in some countries – in the U.S, for example, it is custom to tip for pretty much anything and everything as it pays people.

 #6 Don’t Wait For The Waiter – Buzz them!

-While usually, you’d wait for the waiter to come back to you to take your order you don’t need to do this in Japan!
-As soon as you are ready to pass your order and eat some yummy food; all you have to do is to push the little buzzer that you will find on the side of the table.
+While usually, you’d wait for the waiter to come back to you to take your order, you don’t need to do this in Japan!
+As soon as you are ready to pass your order and eat some yummy food, all you have to do is push the little buzzer that you will find on the side of the table.